 The application process also includes giving an interview, taking fingerprints and being photographed.
 Barring unforeseen circumstances you typically will be granted a work card the same day you apply.

-There are various fees associated with acquiring a work card: The work card itself usually costs $44.
+There are various fees associated with acquiring a work permit: The work card itself usually costs $44.
 The FBI background check is usually $40.25.
 Each fingerprinting card costs about $11.
 And if you are applying for a gaming license, the fee to process the fingerprinting card is another $44.

-How long are work cards good for in Las Vegas, NV?
+How long work cards are good for in Las Vegas, NV

 - You have considerable criminal history on your record.

 - You have an outstanding warrant in Nevada.

 - You cannot produce sufficient documents regarding your immigration status.